slackhq/htmlsanitizer-hack/docs/design_choices.md

 ### Encode.hack
 * Changed any of the return false statements to return ‘’ because the return type is supposed to be false and ‘’ == false
-* Would it make more sense to trigger some error instead of false?
-I opted for the string instead of triggering an error because we still want something to be returned - not a crash
 * In `cleanUTF8` two changes were made:
 The ‘force_php’ was removed because it was an optional parameter, and nowhere in the repo was cleanUTF8() ever called with a second boolean parameter.
 Additionally, `force_php` was never used anywhere in the function.
 Anything that does not enter the if statement that matches the regex triggers an error.
 The code after the if statement cleaned the UTF-8 string, and if anything doesn’t match the regex, then that is a string that we should not even consider unfurling anyways.
 The fact that only 1% of cases does not match the regex is further reasoning behind why it makes sense to trigger an error and not support unfurling in those cases.
 If there is an issue supporting any approved unfurls that meet this cse, the error will be triggered and we can adjust as needed.